No Fixed Amount

-- 1Advanced manufacturing (automation and robotics; machine vision; inspection and sensors; simulations and modelling; additive manufacturing; and advanced materials manufacturing);
+- 1Advanced manufacturing (Funded collaborative R&D in support of Canada's Next Generation Manufacturing Supercluster. automation and robotics; machine vision; inspection and sensors; simulations and modelling; additive manufacturing; and advanced materials manufacturing);

-- 2Digital Health and Geospatial Analytics (research in collaboration with Digital Technology Supercluster members in the areas of: Artificial intelligence and digital enablement for health - using artificial intelligence and digital technologies to improve healthcare delivery and connect it to real-world, evidence-based clinical research; and Geospatial Analytics - using digital geospatial technologies to solve compelling challenges in areas such as agriculture, forestry, environmental monitoring, transportation, and clean energy);
+- 2Digital Health and Geospatial Analytics (Funded collaborative R&D in support of Canada's Digital Technology Supercluster in the areas of: Artificial intelligence and digital enablement for health - using artificial intelligence and digital technologies to improve healthcare delivery and connect it to real-world, evidence-based clinical research; and Geospatial Analytics - using digital geospatial technologies to solve compelling challenges in areas such as agriculture, forestry, environmental monitoring, transportation, and clean energy);

-- 3Ocean (collaborative research in the areas of: bio assets; intelligent ocean assets; coastal resilience; and pollution remediation);
+- 3Ocean (Funded collaborative R&D in support of Canada's Ocean Supercluster in the areas of: bio assets; intelligent ocean assets; coastal resilience; and pollution remediation);

 Comments on Funding:

 Grant and contribution funding is provided.